phellipe5k/phellipe5k/README.md

  <img src=""/>
 </h3>
 <p align="center">
  My name is Luiz Phellipe, I'm 18 years old, from São Paulo, Brazil.
 I'm in love with web programming and on the road to become a fullstack developer.
 Currently i'm studying at Trybe, the best programming school in latin america, here in 3 months i learned Javascript, git, HoF and the beginning of React.JS, using props and state.
 Sometimes i play games in my computer.
-I  L O V E  music, i listen everytime that i can and i know a little bit how to play guitar !
 </p>

 <h2 align="center"> <img src="https://media3.giphy.com/media/xTiTnnnWvRXTeXx3wc/giphy.gif" width="150" /></h2>
+I  L O V E  music, I listen everytime that i can and know (a little little bit) how to play guitar !